 Getting crops off to the right start is key to their ultimate success.
 Gatekeeper, alongisde precision farming tools, can help to both improve establishment and maximise efficiencies.

-Every crop year starts with establishment, and from choosing inputs to drilling techniques there is plenty to organise – at a time when the weather is rarely obliging.
+Every crop year starts with establishment and successful establishment starts with rigorous planning, from seed rates to tillage methods.
 So, how can farmers streamline the process to make it as efficient as possible?

 Review before you start

 For the best establishment practices, the first place to start is to review previous crop and field records.
 However, trawling through paperwork to find these and remind yourself about what was done when, and how well it performed, is not always the easiest task.
 Having records online means the previous year’s data is easily and quickly accessible – helping farmers to plan for the year ahead.

 “Records are useful to look at as the history of cropping changes and farmers can see if there is likely to be a problem,” says Mr Cox, an agronomist and product manager who works alongside Farmplan.